sm0rux/sm0rux.github.io/index.md

 === A simple GitHub tutorial

-[Here](https://sm0rux.github.io/git.html) you find a very simple and easy to follow GitHub tutorial.
+[Here](https://sm0rux.github.io/git.html) you find a very simple and easy-to-follow GitHub tutorial.

+== Why I publish my projects?

+I truly believe in free and libre open source software.
+Files I would create for myself I publish and if just one of you out there find my files usefull I'm very happy!